susan-shu-c/tale/_posts/2019-10-02-data-science-side-project.md

 I want you to genuinely think about your reasons.
 When I look back at my projects that I succeeded in completing, versus those that I didn't, the **why** and meaning of the project to me, made the **biggest difference**.
 It was a better predictor of project completion than programming difficulty, unfamiliarity with tech stack, and so on.

 Now that I hope you've had a conversation with yourself, note down your reason for doing a data science project.
 There is **no right or wrong**.
 It could be something like "I just want to look cool to my classmates".
-You don't have to tell me; you don't have to tell anyone, just yourself.
+You don't have to tell me; you don't have to tell anyone, just be honest with *yourself*.

 ### Your skillset wishlist